-Individual Therapy In over 30 years of practice, I have worked with a wide range of people from many different walks of life.
+Individual Therapy With over 35 years in practice, I have worked with a wide range of people from many different walks of life.
 I have extensive experience working with lesbian women and I wholeheartedly support the LGBTQ community and their relationships.
 As a therapist I seek to provide a safe, caring and open atmosphere for people to feel free to explore and celebrate all aspects of their lives.

 Many people who come to therapy have endured troublesome or hurtful childhoods, or have been harmed or abused as an adult.
 No matter what stage of life these injuries occur, abuse/trauma (sexual, physical or emotional), maltreatment, neglect and attachment wounds can cause long term effects.
 How these effects can look in someone's life is depression, self-injury, dissociation, anxiety, eating problems, entrenched grief, difficulty knowing and experiencing emotions or inhabiting one's own body.
 This can lead to a fragile sense of self-worth, deep feelings of shame, a lost sense of safety in the world, difficulty making and keeping relationships.
 Discrimination and oppression can also contribute to a person's struggles in life.
 As a feminist therapist, I explore the personal stories of the people I work with, tracking the way our brains and bodies hold our stories.
 Finding one's own voice and expressing it from a place of personal strength in a troubled and troubling world can be an important aim of feminist oriented therapy.